 All our joy, all our hope, and all our faith are anchored to Jesus Christ.
 He is the King of kings and the Lord of lords, the one who died for the sins of humanity and rose again to secure our eternal salvation.
-All authority in heaven and on earth belongs to Jesus - and he promised that he would come again...soon.
+All authority in heaven and on earth belongs to Jesus — and He promised that He would come again... soon.

 Everything hinges on this.

-So here at FCC we have our sights set on Jesus.
-We are a biblical community of people seeking wholehearted alignment to Christ and his Kingdom.
+So here at FCC, we have our sights set on Jesus.
+We are a biblical community of people seeking wholehearted alignment to Christ and His Kingdom.
 After all, this is what we were made for!
-We believe that God created us to be in relationship with him, and that he's given us his Word to light the way.
-This is why Scripture drives everything we do at FCC; it's the ultimate authority behind what we do and why we do it.
+We believe that God created us to be in relationship with Him, and that He’s given us His Word to light the way.
+This is why Scripture drives everything we do at FCC; it’s the ultimate authority behind what we do and why we do it.

 Our earnest prayer is that the Spirit of God would use the Word of God to make the people of God beacons of Christ’s light and love, both here in Washington, PA and throughout the uttermost parts of the world.